dskang/bemo-api/README.md

 The only supported device is iPhone and the only supported service is Facebook.

 An iPhone token should be obtained using APNS (Apple Push Notifications Service).
-A device obtains a Rendezvous token by sending the former two tokens to the server using POST /login.
+A device obtains a Lumo token by sending the former two tokens to the server using POST /login.

 ### Authentication

 User authentication is distributed on the client-side.
-For each SSO service supported by Rendezvous (currently only Facebook), the client obtains an OAuth key and passes it to the server.
+For each SSO service supported by Lumo (currently only Facebook), the client obtains an OAuth key and passes it to the server.
 The server verifies the users is properly authenticated by making a request to the service.
-The server then discards the Facebook authentication token, issuing the user a Rendezvous token valid for a set time.
+The server then discards the Facebook authentication token, issuing the user a Lumo token valid for a set time.

 Friend discovery is conducted by using the server as a proxy.
 Friends are relayed back to the user and never stored on the server.
 The